Immigration documents

 If you are required to provide biometrics, make sure to follow the steps to give your biometrics.
 You will:

 • Pay the biometrics fee when you submit your application.
-(The biometrics fee is $85 CAD in addition to the application fee.)
+(The biometrics fee is $85 CAD for an individual in addition to the application fee.)

 • Receive a biometrics instruction letter from IRCC after your application is submitted.